Zucchini Lasagna

 A baking dish of Zucchini Lasagna before being baked.

 1. Place baking dish on a rimmed baking sheet.
 Bake until bubbling hot, and cheese is beginning to brown, about 25 to 35 minutes.
 Remove from oven and allow to rest 5 minutes before serving.
-Garnish with fresh parsley, if desired.
+Garnish with fresh basil or parsley, if desired.

 Someone holding a baking dish of zucchini lasagna.